-As one of the oldest financial institutions in the United States, JPMorgan Chase, continues to make dedicated efforts to provide more support for the black community in their pursuit of educational, career, business and personal financial success.
-Uniquely positioned to marshal their resources to help making the economy work for more people, JPMorgan Chase Bank, National Association has partnered with UNCF to establish the J.P.
+As one of the oldest financial institutions in the United States, JPMorgan Chase & Co continues to make dedicated efforts to provide more support for the black community in their pursuit of educational, career, business and personal financial success.
+Uniquely positioned to marshal their resources to help making the economy work for more people, JPMorgan Chase Bank, N.A. has partnered with UNCF to establish the J.P.
 Morgan Chase Wealth Management HBCU Scholarship.

-This scholarship opportunity is open to students who will be full-time college sophomores in the Fall 2021 semester, and who have an interest in the financial planning profession and attending one of following HBCUs: Alabama A&M University, Central State University, Clark Atlanta University, Delaware State University, Howard University, North Carolina A&T State University, Paul Quinn College, Prairie View A&M University, South Carolina State University, Tennessee State University, or Winston-Salem State University.
+This scholarship opportunity is open to students who will be full-time college sophomores in the Fall 2021 semester, and who have an interest in a career as a financial advisor and attending one of following HBCUs: Alabama A&M University, Central State University, Clark Atlanta University, Delaware State University, Howard University, North Carolina A&T State University, Paul Quinn College, Prairie View A&M University, South Carolina State University, Tennessee State University, or Winston-Salem State University.

 - Be African American/ Black.